J. L. Austin: Life

-Austin was born in Lancaster, Lancashire, England, the second son of Geoffrey Langshaw Austin (1884–1971), an architect, and Mary Hutton Bowes-Wilson (1883–1948; née Wilson).
+Austin was born in Lancaster, Lancashire, England, the second son of Geoffrey Langshaw Austin (1884–1971), an architect, and Mary Hutton Bowes-Wilson (1883–1948; Wilson).
 In 1921 the family moved to Scotland, where Austin's father became the secretary of St Leonards School, St Andrews.
 Austin was educated at Shrewsbury School in 1924, earning a scholarship in Classics, and went on to study classics at Balliol College, Oxford, in 1929.

 In 1930 Austin received a First in Classical Moderations (Greek and Latin) and in the following year won the Gaisford Prize for Greek prose.
 In finals in 1933 he received a first in Literae Humaniores (Philosophy and Ancient History).
 Literae Humaniores introduced Austin to serious philosophy and gave him a lifelong interest in Aristotle.
 Austin won a prize fellowship at All Souls College, Oxford, that year, but aside from being friends with Isaiah Berlin, he did not like its lack of structure, and undertook his first teaching position in 1935, as fellow and tutor at Magdalen College, Oxford.

 Austin's early interests included Aristotle, Kant, Leibniz, and Plato (particularly the Theaetetus).
 His contemporary influences included G. E. Moore, John Cook Wilson and H. A. Prichard.
 These contemporary philosophers shaped their views about general philosophical questions on the basis of careful attention to the more specific judgements we make, as they took our specific judgements to be relatively more secure than our general judgements.
 According to Guy Longworth, writing in The Stanford Encyclopedia of Philosophy: "It's plausible that some aspects of Austin's distinctive approach to philosophical questions derived from his engagement with [Moore, Wilson, and Prichard]."

 During World War II, Austin joined the military—in July 1940—and married his student Jean Coutts (in the spring of 1941).
 Austin served in the British Intelligence Corps, and was responsible for as many as 500 analysts.
 Known as "the Martians", the group's preparation for D-Day helped keep Allied casualties much lower than expected.
 Austin left the army with the rank of lieutenant colonel and was honoured for his intelligence work with an OBE (Officer of the Order of the British Empire), the French Croix de Guerre, and the U.S. Officer of the Legion of Merit.

 After the war Austin became White's Professor of Moral Philosophy at Oxford, as a Professorial Fellow of Corpus Christi College.
 Publishing little, his influence would largely make itself felt through his teaching in lectures and tutorials and, especially, his famous 'Saturday morning meetings'.

-Austin visited Harvard and Berkeley in the mid-fifties, in 1955 delivering the William James Lectures at Harvard that would become How to Do Things With Words, and offering a seminar on excuses whose material would find its way into "A Plea for Excuses".
+Austin visited Harvard and Berkeley in the mid-fifties, in 1955 delivering the William James Lectures at Harvard that would become How to Do Things with Words, and offering a seminar on excuses whose material would find its way into "A Plea for Excuses".
 It was at this time that he met and befriended Noam Chomsky.
 He was president of the Aristotelian Society from 1956 to 1957.
 In 1950 he published an English language translation of Gottlob Frege's Die Grundlagen der Arithmetik.